linusshops/prophet/README.md

 `prophet list`: View all commands

-`prophet scry:phpunit`: Same as the basic `prophet` invocation.

-`prophet scry:behat`: Run functional tests using Behat.
-Requires phantomjs and selenium-server.
+`prophet run`: Run tests using a specified test framework.

 `prophet generate:ide-helper`: Create a hint file to include in your project for autocomplete of contexts and functions provided when executing tests via Prophet.